Below please find the summer school information with updated tentative program and participation fees.

 - Post-docs have a lower priority than PhD students.
 They may apply, but are only accepted if there are places left.

 Unfortunately, the application deadline for the summer school has passed.
 It is no longer possible to apply.

 We are happy to report that the participation is only € 50 for PhD students, thanks to our generous sponsors!
 Catering and accommodation are included in the participation fee.
 Traveling costs will be paid by the participant.
 Accommodation is on-campus in shared cabins.
 The cabins are cozy and are nicely located between sports facilities, and a short walking distance to the summer school and various amenities.
 A very nice place to be in summer time – very fitting for a summer school.
 They are shared (gender separated) by 10-15 people.
-If you prefer to have a hotel room for yourself, you can stay at your own expense at the on-campus Hotel Drienerburght, where rooms are approx. €70 per night, or Broeierd Hotel, where rooms are approx. 70-130€ per night.
+If you prefer to have a hotel room for yourself, you can stay at your own expense at the on-campus Hotel Drienerburght, where rooms are approx. €70 per night, or Hotel De Broeierd, where rooms are approx. 70-130€ per night.

 In the Netherlands, the quality of the tap water is the best.
 You can drink it straight from the tap - it is as good as bottled water.

 Thanks to our wonderful sponsors, without whom our summer school would not be possible:

 - Centre for Telematics and Information Technology (CTIT) Univ. of Twente

 The summer school will take place at the University of Twente, Enschede, The Netherlands.
 Amsterdam Schiphol International Airport is approximately 150km/2 hours from Enschede and is served by a good variety of international carriers with destinations including Barcelona, Beijing, Dubai, Frankfurt, London, Los Angeles and New York.
 The University of Twente is located on a campus between the towns of Enschede and Hengelo.

 Tel : +31 53 489 2364